abelectronicsuk/ABElectronics_Python_Libraries/I2CSwitch/README.md

 sudo python3 setup.py install
 ```

-If you have PIP installed you can install the library directly from github with the following command:
+If you have PIP installed you can install the library directly from GitHub with the following command:

 For Python 2.7:
 ```